 The words "acquisition", "creation" and "improvement" are used in sections 12P(3), (4) and (5) [see (a) to (d) below].
 These words are not defined in the Act.
 The ordinary meanings of these words are considered below.

-Lexico.com defines "acquisition" as -41
+Cambridge English Dictionary defines "acquisition" as -47